 Talat Wororot, for example, is known as the “Great Market.”
 There are two multi-storey buildings that make up the entire development but because of so much activity in the area, selling extends towards the neighborhoods around it.
 There are exotic fruit and vegetable vendors on the fringes of the market from Thailand’s highlands.

-As you go inside there are cheap clothes, fabrics, and inexpensive cosmetics and handicrafts that Thailand is known for.
+Find cheap clothes, fabrics and inexpensive cosmetics and handicrafts that Thailand is known for, as you go inside.
 The Sunday Market is a must, too.
 After all, it’s called the mother of all markets for a reason.
 Be warned though that it’s very touristy and crowded.

 And Of Course, Eat Thai Food!